Rohith-79/Healthcare-Predicting-Diabetes/README.md

 # Healthcare-Predicting-Diabetes

-This project involves analyzing the Healthcare Diabetes dataset from NIDDK (National Institute of Diabetes and Digestive and Kidney Diseases) to uncover insights into various health metrics that may influence diabetes prevalence.
-The visualizations were created using Tableau to facilitate better understanding and interpretation of the data.
+This project involves analyzing the Diabetes dataset to understand various health metrics and their impact on diabetes prevalence.
+Using Tableau, a comprehensive dashboard was created to visualize and analyze the data, focusing on key health indicators that help in identifying patterns associated with diabetes.

 ## Dashboard Overview

-The Tableau dashboard provides multiple visualizations to explore and analyze the dataset effectively.
-Below is a summary of the components included in the dashboard:
+The Tableau dashboard offers a range of visualizations to explore and analyze the dataset.
+Below is an explanation of each component included:

 ### 1. Diabetic vs. Non-Diabetic Pie Chart
-- This pie chart shows the distribution of individuals who are diabetic versus those who are non-diabetic.
+- The pie chart displays the distribution of individuals who are diabetic and non-diabetic.
-- **Key Insight**: The dataset contains 500 diabetic individuals and 268 non-diabetic individuals.
+- **Key Insight**: The dataset consists of 268 diabetic individuals and 500 non-diabetic individuals.

-### 2. Insulin vs. Glucose Scatter Plot
-- A scatter plot that visualizes the relationship between insulin levels and glucose levels.
-- **Color Coding**:
-  - Red circles indicate diabetic individuals.
-  - Green circles indicate non-diabetic individuals.
-- **Key Insight**: This plot helps in identifying patterns of insulin and glucose levels between diabetic and non-diabetic individuals.

-### 3. BMI vs. Skin Thickness, Insulin vs. Glucose, and Other Scatter Plots
-- Scatter plots displaying the relationships between different pairs of health metrics, such as:
-  - BMI vs. Skin Thickness
-  - Insulin vs. Glucose
-  - Various other combinations
-- **Key Insight**: Allows comparison of different factors to understand their correlation with diabetes.

-### 4. Histograms
-- Histograms for various features, including:
-  - **BMI**
+### 2. Heatmap of Health Metrics by Age Groups
+- A heatmap shows the average values of key health metrics across different age groups, including:
+  - **BMI (Body Mass Index)**
   - **Blood Pressure**
+  - **Glucose**
   - **Insulin**
-  - **Age**
-  - **Diabetes Pedigree Function**
-  - **Glucose**
-  - **Pregnancies**
   - **Skin Thickness**
+- **Key Insight**: Allows comparison of health metrics across age groups, revealing trends in how these values vary with age.

+### 3. Scatter Plot of BMI vs. Other Variables
+- Scatter plots visualizing the relationships between **BMI** and other important health metrics such as glucose and insulin.
+- **Key Insight**: Useful for identifying correlations between BMI and other factors, highlighting trends in diabetic and non-diabetic groups.

+### 4. Histogram of BMI
-- **Key Insight**: These histograms provide an understanding of the distribution of each feature across the dataset.
+- A histogram showing the distribution of BMI values across the dataset.
+- **Key Insight**: Helps in understanding how BMI is distributed, and where most individuals fall within the BMI range.

-### 5. Bubble Chart by Age Group for Outcome
+### 5. Bubble Chart by Age Bins
-- A bubble chart representing different age groups and their associated diabetes outcome ratios.
+- A bubble chart depicting age groups (bins) and their representation in the dataset.
-- **Bubble Size and Color**: The size and color intensity of each bubble reflect the outcome ratio.
+- **Bubble Size and Color**: The size and color intensity indicate the proportion of diabetic individuals within each age bin.
-- **Key Insight**: Helps to identify which age groups have a higher proportion of diabetic individuals.
+- **Key Insight**: Identifies which age groups have a higher occurrence of diabetes.

 ## Data Source

-The data used in this analysis is derived from the NIDDK Diabetes Dataset.
-The dataset includes various health metrics that can be indicators for diagnosing diabetes, such as:
+The data used in this analysis is derived from a Diabetes Prediction dataset, which includes key health indicators such as:

 - **Age**
 - **BMI (Body Mass Index)**